whitneyburton/portfolios/students/1610-back/nick-erhardt/template.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)

 This module I was looking forward to focusing on fundamentals.
-By that I mean I was comfortable with the concept that Ruby can be used to to express a problem/solution, but I felt very much in the dark about *how* to organize code (classes, methods), what approach to take (where to start, how to think about breaking down the problem first) and [something else].
+By that I mean I was comfortable with the concept that Ruby can be used to to express a problem/solution, but I felt very much in the dark about *how* to organize code (e.g. classes, methods, etc...).
+I knew I needed practice with what approach to take (where to start, how to think about breaking down the problem first) and what 'refactoring' actually looks like.
 I also wanted to write a *lot* of code.
-I felt like I needed, mileage, for lack of a better term.
+I felt like I needed... mileage, for lack of a better term.
+One aspect I was looking forward to was the shared struggle of working through problems with my cohort-mates - learning with and from each other.

 ## Rubric Scores